poojavjpy/Locust-Database/README.md

-# Performance Evaluation of YOLOv5 and YOLOv8 on Curated Dataset
+# Performance Comparison of YOLOv5 & YOLOv8 on Curated and Augmented Datasets for Locust Detection
 🔍 A deep learning-based object detection model for locust identification using YOLOv5 and YOLOv8.

 📌 Project Overview

 This project aims to detect locusts in images using YOLOv5 and YOLOv8 models.
 The dataset has been curated, annotated and augmentated specifically for this task.
-This repository contains code for detecting locusts using YOLOv5 and YOLOv8.
-The dataset has been specifically curated for this task and can be used to train and evaluate the models.
-This repository contains the implementations of YOLOv5 and YOLOv8 for locust detection.
-The objective of this study is to compare the performance of these two models in terms of detection accuracy and efficiency.
+This repository presents a comparative evaluation of YOLOv5 and YOLOv8 for locust detection.
+The study was conducted on:

+1️⃣ A curated dataset specifically prepared for locust detection.
+2️⃣ An augmented version of the dataset, where various augmentation techniques were applied to enhance model robustness.

+📌 Key Findings:

+YOLOv8 outperformed YOLOv5 in both scenarios, achieving higher accuracy and better generalization.
-After extensive evaluation, YOLOv8 demonstrated superior performance compared to YOLOv5, achieving higher mAP (mean Average Precision) and better detection accuracy.
+Dataset augmentation significantly improved model performance and provide higher mAP (mean Average Precision) and better detection accuracy.

 ✅ Features